Article Summary: Grand Teton National Park Facts

 It’s amazing to consider the fact that the visitor who looks at the high, rugged peaks of the Teton Range is actually seeing rocks that record about seven-eighths of all geologic time.

-To cite an oft-quoted example, it is as though we were attempting to read the history of an ancient and long-forgotten civilization from the scattered unnumbered pages of a torn manuscript, written in a language that we only partially understand.
-(Source: NPS)
+It is often compared to trying to read the history of an ancient and long-forgotten civilization from scattered pages of a torn manuscript written in a language that is only partially understood.

 14. Grand Teton Participates In An Elk Reduction Program